mooseyscountrygarden.com » Garden Articles » Gardening Articles 2004« Compost | Last Of The Golden Hop »

 Perhaps the company I keep in the Moosey garden just isn't good and sharp enough to keep me on my toes.
 The dog is too old, the duck is too scared, the cats are too sleepy, the visiting rooster is too busy pecking at my tomatoes...

-Then there is my partner Stephen - he's brilliant at going for long bicycle rides at exactly the wrong times (for example whenever a giant Autumn burn-up is happening).
+Then there is Non-Gardening Partner - he's brilliant at going for long bicycle rides at exactly the wrong times (for example whenever a giant Autumn burn-up is happening).
 Of course he needs the exercise - but there's nothing like raking debris and trotting back and forth with a wheelbarrow to sharpen up essential muscles.